The Dating Dilemma

 Dating takes courage and three Centres dominate initial efforts: , , and .

-Unless a person is willing to participate in the dating scene, nothing will ever happen. may involve attending events like celebrations or dances, taking up a social hobby or sport where suitable others will be present, becoming part of a gym or a club scene, or socializing in a café or over a canteen lunch
+Unless a person is willing to participate in the dating scene, nothing will ever happen. may involve attending events like celebrations or dances, taking up a social hobby or sport where suitable others will be present, becoming part of a gym or a club scene, or socializing in a café or over a canteen lunch.

 Participation is justified by about dating.
 Beliefs about oneself and the requirements for a suitable partner are also applied prior to trying to date.
-Beliefs may focus on looks, on work, on behaviours, on responsiveness, on the process of relating, on fate, chemistry and more.
+Beliefs may focus on looks, on work, on behaviours, on responsiveness, on the process of relating, on fate, interpersonal chemistry and more.
 At present, some beliefs negating contact are referred to as red flags and those recommending contact are green flags.

 Ultimately, or sometimes as soon as possible, there must be an actual date that allows time together and physical closeness: coffee, dinner, walk in the park, or similar.
 This is —with the full knowledge that the person may well turn out to be unsuitable or even intolerable.